hedibertosilva/python-api-todos/README.md

 ```

 **Obs.:** The SECRET_KEY can be defined by environment variable, but if not be, it will be defined automatic with a random string.
+**Obs.2:** The requirements pip modules are described on `setup.py` and `requirements.txt` files.
+It will be auto installed when you execute the steps above.

 ## Usage